FAQ: Perry Outreach Program (POP)

 Applicants must be in high school.
-Women and all gender identities are encouraged to apply.
+Students from all backgrounds are welcome to apply.
 Preference is given to older students, but underclassmen who are not accepted are encouraged to reapply for the program in the same location the following year.

 Perry Outreach Programs occur on Saturdays and run from 8:30am to 3:30pm.
 Unless otherwise specified, parents are welcome to join us any time after 2:30pm.

-Unfortunately, as the program is already quite short, we cannot allow participants to come for only part of the day.
+Because the program is an immersive experience, we cannot allow participants to come for only part of the day.
 Please check your schedule carefully before applying to the program.
-Applying to the program when you already have a commitment takes a spot away from another girl who was interested and available.
+Applying to the program when you already have a commitment takes a spot away from another participant who was interested and available.

 The essay questions are the only place on the application where you get the opportunity to tell us about yourself!
 It is best to view these essays as a chance to tell the admissions staff all about what a lovely, driven, passionate, smart, and interesting person you are.
 This is the place on the application to let us know that you are more than your name, email and high school.
 This is where you show us that you really are interested in engineering or medicine.
 Go ahead, tell us about you.
 We’re interested!